Multi-WAN¶

 Failover¶

-You can set the priority of each interface, when the interface being used fails, the router will automatically switch to another available highest priority interface.
+You can set the priority of each interface: when the currently used interface fails, the router switches to the next available interface with the highest priority.
+Once a higher-priority connection is restored, the router will automatically switch back to it.

 Load Balance¶

-You can also customize the load ratio.
-If the Ethernet bandwidth is 200 Mbps, the Repeater WiFi bandwidth is 100 Mbps, and no Tethering or Cellular connections are active, you can set the load ratios to 2 for Ethernet, 1 for Repeater, and 0 for Tethering/Cellular.
-The system will then distribute new connections between these interfaces based on the configured ratio of 2:1, meaning the Ethernet interface will handle approximately twice as many connections as the Repeater interface.
+If the Ethernet bandwidth is 200 Mbps, the Repeater Wi-Fi bandwidth is 100 Mbps, and no Tethering or Cellular connections are active, you can set the load ratios to 2 for Ethernet, 1 for Repeater, and 0 for Tethering/Cellular.
+The system allocates new connections based on the configured 2:1 ratio, allowing Ethernet to process approximately twice the connections handled by Repeater.
 Compared with the Failover mode, this optimizes the overall throughput efficiency by balancing the load across available interface.

 Note: Alive connections or traffic are not ensured to match the load ratio.
 It is closer to this ratio if it has been used for a longer time.